Road to Sunday

-Road to Sunday was an American football video game developed by San Diego Studio and published by Sony Computer Entertainment for the PlayStation 2 and the PlayStation Portable.
-As of July 20, 2005, Road to Sunday has been cancelled.
+Road to Sunday was a cancelled American football video game that was developed by San Diego Studio and would have been published by Sony Computer Entertainment for the PlayStation 2 and the PlayStation Portable.
+Despite a trailer being released for the game in July 2005, Road to Sunday was cancelled.
+Some of the game's idea were similar to the later released Blitz: The League series.